argentlabs/argent-x/Readme.md

 ## 🌐 Usage with your dapp

-If you want to use this StarkNet Wallet extension with your dapp, the easiest way is to checkout the `@argent/get-starknet` package developed in this repo by running:
+If you want to use this StarkNet Wallet extension with your dapp, the easiest way is to check out the `@argent/get-starknet` package developed in this repository by running:

 ```bash
 # starknet.js is a peer dependency